-In the case of a practical training or tutorials, the rules about obligatory attendance will be announced prior to the start of that subject in the study guide on Canvas.
+1. In the case of a practical training, or tutorials, the rules about obligatory attendance will be announced in the study guide for that subject on Canvas prior to the start of the teaching period for that subject.

 11. Evaluation and transitional provisions